 Our team of injury attorneys can help you collect fair compensation from the responsible parties, which can cover medical expenses, wage replacement, or job retraining if necessary.
 We make sure the responsible party does the right thing.

 Have you or someone you loved been injured in an oil field accident in Oklahoma?
-Contact a lawyer at Carr & Carr at (866) 510-0580.
+Contact an Oklahoma injury lawyer at Carr & Carr at (866) 510-0580.
 You can also follow Carr & Carr on Facebook for more resources and news.
 Our attorneys have offices in Tulsa and Oklahoma City, but we represent clients statewide.